no112358/ALLinONE-nknnode/README.md

 - in-script NKN node & wallet status monitor
 - nWatch website NKN node & wallet status monitor
 - Flags for fast installation
-- Support for ARM, 386
+- Added script support for ARM

 This script was tested on Ubuntu 20.04 server.
 If you come across any bugs please let me know.
 Thank you!